Cosmological Perturbations and the Running Cosmological Constant Model: Acknowledgement

 \section{Acknowledgement}

-I wish to thank I. Shapiro for discussions.
-I also wish to thank at W. Nesseris of The Niels Bohr International Academy for sending some mathematica files.
+I wish to thank I. Shapiro for several discussions.
+I also wish to thank W. Nesseris of the Niels Bohr International Academy for sending some mathematica files.
 This research is a tribute to Luis Masperi.
-The work was supported by the agency FAPEMIG (Minas Gerais, Brazil).
+The work was supported by the FAPEMIG (Minas Gerais, Brazil) agency and the Federal University of Juiz de Fora.